 - Fully comprehensive insurance covers exactly the same as third party as well as covering the driver and depending on what packages are available 24/7 roadside assistance, car rental during damage repair and more are provided.
 There are also additional packages which insure your vehicle in other GCC countries.

-Note that if you are buying a car which is ten years or older, some insurance companies will not provide you with fully comprehensive insurance.
+Note that if you are buying a second hard car in Dubai which is ten years or older, some insurance companies will not provide you with fully comprehensive insurance.
 Also, note if you have had your licence for under a year or you’re under the age of 25 you can not apply for fully comprehensive.